rws10/Great_Ideas_show/README.md

  * Label on name on form
 - Make the entire button work for clicking action
 - Have the attachments that are ready to be uploaded listed by name
-- Make "create new" button smaller on Homepage
 - Make the ideas and comments exist in a paged list. limit perhaps to 10 per page?
 Adjustable limit?
 - Add in the time sensitive auto-actions